 In WW-II and shortly thereafter, piston powered aircraft peaked in power, performance and complexity wise.
 Power went up to over 4000 bhp for large multi-row radial engines.

-Here we will take a look at the different types of gas turbine engines used in aviation and discuss its operating principles and basic components they consists of.
+In this section we will take a look at the different types of gas turbine engines used in aviation and discuss its operating principles and basic components they are made of.

 Gas turbines are available in a number of different types: turbojet, -prop, -shaft and turbofan.
 We will concentrate on the turboprop and turbofan models as you will see these types more than the other two in our part of the aviation community.
 Turbojets were used in military fighters although these aircraft use turbofans nowadays.